Marketing Plan for “B Airlines”

 The following are indirect competitors in terms of providing cheap rates for European holidays which includes the fares of flights and hotels:

-Each of the competitors along with their products, brand attributes, and related marketing concepts are described in Figure 6 (See Appendix F).
-The competitor map highlights the method in which the airline product is bought from consumers.
-Each of the B Airline’s direct and indirect competitors have unique product items which separate them from the rest of the competition.
+Each of the competitors and their products, brand attributes, and related marketing concepts are described in Figure 6 (See Appendix F).
+The competitor map highlights the method by which the airline product is bought from consumers.
+Each of the B Airline’s direct and indirect competitors has unique product items that separate them from the competition.
 For example, Easy Jet is known for its cheap domestic and international flights.
-The airline focuses on filling its seats and also provides discount rates to travellers that book at least three months in advance.
-Easy Jet has also invested in technology by developing a website that gives consumers excess to information for holiday adventures and recommends cheap hotels and rental cars in advance booking.
+The airline focuses on filling its seats and provides discount rates to travelers that book for at least three months.
+Easy Jet has also invested in technology by developing a website that gives consumers excess information for holiday adventures and recommends cheap hotels and rental cars in the booking.

 |Airline||No. Of Euro Destinations||No. Of Carriers||Aircraft Type|